JonathanPetersCode/jpcode-portfolio/README.md

 # JP-Portfolio-2019
-Jonathan Peters - Full-Stack Developer 2019 NYC
+Jonathan Peters - Software Developer 2020 NYC

 A responsive, mobile-friendly, minimalistic design with subtle accents built using HTML/CSS with Bootstrap.